cocos/cocos-docs/en/physics/physics/contact-callback.md

   ![World-manifold-points](./image/world-manifold-points.png)

-  **Note**: Not every collision will have two contact points, in more simulation cases only one contact point will be produced.
+  > **Note**: not every collision will have two contact points, in more simulation cases only one contact point will be produced.
 The following lists some other examples of the collision.

   ![Collision-points-1](./image/collision-points-1.png)